 The DNC is an organization that believes in research-based decision making.
 In 2016, wDowntown Norfolk Plan | Doing Business | Downtown Norfolke contracted with the Southeastern Institute of Research (SIR) to undertake our Usage and Perception Study.
 This study follows the tradition of periodically surveying residents in the Hampton Roads area to better understand their use and perceptions of Downtown.
 You can review highlights and key findings from our 2016 Usage and Perception Study and how the findings compare to previous years.

 Arts & Design District

 A revitalization strategy has been underway for an area of Downtown deemed the Arts & Design District.
 Driven by civic interest in the historic Auto Row neighborhood, community leaders began efforts to transform an under-utilized and bleak part of Downtown into an arts destination.
 Since 2013, grassroots advocacy and city partnership has led to significant infrastructure and business development.
-The Arts & Design District Revitalization Strategy addresses the immediate, mid-term and long-term plan of action for the District.
+Two reports, The Arts & Design District Revitalization Strategy and the Downtown Arts & Design District Charrette II, addresses the immediate, mid-term and long-term plan of action for the District.